-Under federal law, you’re entitled to a free copy of your credit report from each credit bureau once per year.
-However, you can get a free credit report once per week through the end of 2023.
+Under federal law, you’re entitled to a free copy of your credit report from each credit bureau once per week.
 These can be obtained at AnnualCreditReport.com.

-If you are seeking a conventional mortgage, you’ll need a slightly higher credit score than you would with a federally-backed or specialized loan program, like an FHA loan, that allows for a lower credit score.
+If you are seeking a conventional mortgage, you’ll need a minimum credit score of 620.
+For a federally-insured FHA loan, you’ll need a minimum score of 580 with a down payment of 3.5%.
+Other loan types, such as VA loans and USDA loans, have government-mandated minimum credit scores, however, lenders often set their own minimum scores.
 Generally, the higher your credit score, the lower interest rate and better mortgage terms a lender will offer you.

 During the credit check, the lender will look at your credit report and history to assess your credit utilization ratio — which is basically the outstanding balances on all your credit cards, and how close they are to your total credit limits.
-The lower your credit utilization ratio is, the better your chances of getting preapproved.
+The lower your credit utilization ratio is, the better your chances of getting preapproved for a mortgage.

 4. Get preapproved